[Updated: 3rd January 2019]

 Implement an Adoption Process

 Perhaps one of the most demanding factors contributing to the success of an intranet is the rapid adoption of the new platform.
 Participation of employees is not automatic.
-Instead, many companies fail to utilize an intranet effectively because their employees do not use the intranet as frequently as they should.
+Instead, many companies fail to utilise an intranet effectively because their employees do not use the intranet as frequently as they should.
 Experts warn that even good intranets may not prove effective if employee participation is limited.

-Therefore, it is mandatory for all intranet designers to undertake an adoption process allowing employees to familiarize them with the new technology.
+Therefore, it is mandatory for all intranet designers to undertake an adoption process allowing employees to familiarise them with the new technology.
 Such adoption processes can include training sessions and workshops.
-Even more effective adoption process is to utilize familiar applications that potential users are already using on the internet.
+Even more effective adoption process is to utilise familiar applications that potential users are already using on the internet.
 Designers can achieve their adoption targets by reviewing examples of other successful intranets.
 Functions such as a built-in search engine, extensive help directory, FAQs and live support can accelerate this transition.

 After this adoption process, the challenge is to convince employees to participate on the intranet.
 In this regard, it is best to convince senior members to use the technology.
 Logically, if the hierarchy is well defined and members understand their roles, communication will automatically flow through the higher channels.
 Sometimes, corporate managers mistakenly try to convince every member to participate.
 This approach may not be effective because if a senior member does not participate then the flow of information may be very limited.

 As such, good intranet implementation practices also involve a dedicated team who continuously monitor policies, rules and feedback from the users.
 Regular surveys and feedback are a part of the participation process ensuring that the intranet is continually upgraded to improve the existing quality.